ricmclaughlin/ricmclaughlin.github.com/_posts/2017-07-09-aws-data-pipeline.md

 * Activity - what is supposed to be done by the pipeline; some are pre-built (called a template) or can be custom built; includes stuff like `CopyActivity`, `SqlActivity` or Hadoop-centric stuff like `PigActivity` and `HiveActivity`

-* Precondition - an assertion that must be true to for an activity to run; includes things like `DynamoDBDataExists` or `S3KeyExists` or `S3PrefixNotEmpty` or custom things like `ShellCommandPrecondition` or `Exists`
+* Precondition - an assertion that must be true for an activity to run; includes things like `DynamoDBDataExists` or `S3KeyExists` or `S3PrefixNotEmpty` or custom things like `ShellCommandPrecondition` or `Exists`

 * Schedule - defines when the activity runs; might include end date